OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-trigger.md

 3. Select **New Script**.

-4. Replace the existing code with the following script and press **Run**.
+4. Replace the existing code with the following script and select **Run**.
 This will setup the workbook with consistent worksheet, table, and PivotTable names.

     ```TypeScript
     function main(workbook: ExcelScript.Workbook) {